ORJournal/2024.0000/README.md

 The goal of this software is to demonstrate the effect of cache optimization.

+## Requirements

+### Hardware

+The experiments were done on a single thread running on an Intel Core i7-1360P CPU with 32Gb memory (8 Gb should be sufficient, though).

+### Software

+to build the software, a C++ compiler is needed.
+To build using the included makefile, a bash environment with `make` available is also required.

 ## Building

 In Linux, to build the version that multiplies all elements of a vector by a